Abstract

 Introduction

 Did you know that rocks are not completely solid?
 Rocks have tiny pockets of air inside them.
 This is obvious when you look at a piece of volcanic rock, but it happens in dense rocks like granite, too.
-It's just that the pockets of air are very small.
+It is just that the pockets of air are very small.

 You will notice that if you pick up same-sized pieces of volcanic rock and granite, that they do not weigh the same.
 The granite feels heavier than the volcanic rock.
 The holes of air in the volcanic rock make it feel lighter because it is more porous and less dense.
 The granite is less porous and more dense.
 The porosity of a rock can be used to characterize the rock and identify what type of rock it is.

-Imagine that a rock is made up of tiny particles of minerals and crystals that are packed together.
-In between the particles there will be extra space which is filled with air and gas.
-The size of the particles will affect the way that they pack together in a certain amount of space.
-Larger particles will not pack together as well as small particles, leaving more room for air and gas between the particles and making the rock more porous.
+Rocks are made up of tiny particles, specifically minerals that can form different crystal shapes.
+These particles are packed together.
+In between the particles are spaces that are filled with air, gas, or liquid.
+The shape and size of the particles affect the way that they pack together in a certain amount of space, which affects a rock's porosity.
+Porosity refers to the ratio of the volume the air spaces take up in the rock to the total volume of the rock.
+In general, larger particles cannot pack together as well as smaller particles can, which means that packing larger particles together leaves more room for air and gas to fill in between the particles, making the rock more porous.

-In this experiment, you will investigate the effect of particle size on porosity by making a model to test your hypothesis.
+In this geology science project, you will investigate the effect of particle size on porosity by making a model to test your hypothesis.
 Which particles will leave the most space and make a more porous matrix, small particles or large particles?

 Questions